Mother charged with homicide of Langley seven-year-old - Aldergrove Star

 The mother of Aaliyah Rosa has been arrested and charged with second degree murder in connection with the death of the Langley girl.

-The Integrated Homicide Investigation Team (IHIT) announced Aaliyah’s 36-year-old mother, Kerryann Lewis, was arrested and charged with second degree murder for her death on August 17.
+The Integrated Homicide Investigation Team (IHIT) announced Aaliyah’s 36-year-old mother, Kerryann Lewis, was arrested and charged on Aug.
+17 with second degree murder for her death.

 Lewis will appear before a judge in B.C.
-Provincial Court on August 20.
+Provincial Court today (Aug.
+20).

 Investigators determined that it was an isolated incident and there was no risk to public safety.

-Anyone with information, who have yet to come forward to police, is asked to call the IHIT information line at 1-877-551-IHIT (4448) or by email at ihitinfo@rcmp-grc.gc.ca
+Anyone with information, who has yet to come forward to police, is asked to call the IHIT information line at 1-877-551-IHIT (4448) or by email at ihitinfo@rcmp-grc.gc.ca.

 Should you wish to remain anonymous, please contact Crime Stoppers at 1-800-222-TIPS (8477).